awsdocs/aws-codebuild-user-guide/doc_source/auth-and-access-control-iam-identity-based-access-control.md

 ### AWSCodeBuildReadOnlyAccess<a name="read-only-access-policy"></a>

-`AWSCodeBuildReadOnlyAccess` – Grants read\-only access to CodeBuild and related resources in other AWS services\.
+The `AWSCodeBuildReadOnlyAccess` policy grants read\-only access to CodeBuild and related resources in other AWS services\.
 Apply this policy to users who can view and run builds, view projects, and view report groups, but cannot make any changes to them\.

 The `AWSCodeBuildReadOnlyAccess` policy contains the following policy statement: